zqfang/IXCpp/README.md

 # ICpp
 Interactive C++ for Data Analysis

+This repo stores my personal C++ notes.
+Also could be a good resource for learning C++.

 ## Learning C++ in Jupyter Notebook

 Good introduction to start with interatctive C++: [On-the-fly-C++](http://blog.coldflake.com/posts/On-the-fly-C++/)

+# Why use Cling in Jupyter

+It's definitely true.
+> It’s not perfect but can be a real timesaver when fooling around with C or C++ code.
+Especially for little bits and pieces you want to try out while working on a C/C++ codebase, it’s much less distracting to fire up a cling interpreter than to setup an example project.

 ## Cling short tutorial
 [Cling-cpp-interpreter](https://solarianprogrammer.com/2012/08/14/cling-cpp-11-interpreter/)